5 Myths about Delivering at Methodist West: Busted

 Methodist West Hospital is not your typical maternity center, and that fact raises several questions in the minds of soon-to-be moms.
 Will it be safe for my baby?
 Does it have all of the same amenities of other hospitals?
 What happens if something goes wrong?
 These questions are perfectly normal and also very common.
 New and expecting moms should not have to worry about much during their delivery, and the care provided at Methodist West makes sure that happens.
 Here are the biggest myths about having a baby at Methodist West and the facts to prove them wrong.

 Myth 1: Epidurals are not available because there is no anesthesia on site.

 Fact: Epidurals are available and you may even receive them faster than at another hospital.
-A board certified anesthesiologist is available 24 hours a day at Methodist West.
+A board-certified anesthesiologist is available 24 hours a day at Methodist West.
 The staff at the maternity center wants all moms-to-be to feel comfortable and relaxed in the home-like atmosphere of Methodist West.
 New moms won’t have to worry about going from room-to-room after their baby is born.
 The labor and delivery room doubles as a postpartum recovery room.
-There is even a pull-out couch available for family and friends to stay on.
+There is even a pull-out couch available for support person to stay on.

 Myth 2: If your baby is transferred to the NICU downtown at Blank Children’s Hospital, the mother cannot go with and it will cost more money.

 Fact: Babies who need additional help transitioning, or who are born prematurely, are sent to Blank Children’s Hospital in downtown Des Moines.
 Paramedics will take mom and baby to the hospital together.
 New parents will not incur an extra charge because Methodist West and Blank Children’s Hospital are in the same hospital system.